hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tinytroupe/openai_utils.rst

 * **Mock Configuration:** A `mock_config` fixture is created to provide a mocked `config` for testing, allowing you to control the configuration values without needing to write a full config file.

-* **Comprehensive Error Handling:** Added a test case (`test_send_message_invalid_request`) specifically for handling `InvalidRequestError` to demonstrate exception handling, using `pytest.raises` for clear verification.
+* **Comprehensive Error Handling:** Added a test case (`test_send_message_invalid_request`) specifically for handling `InvalidRequestError` to demonStarte exception handling, using `pytest.raises` for clear verification.
 The tests now check if the proper error logs are made in different scenarios.

 * **Clearer Tests:** Test names are improved for better readability and indication of the test's purpose.